needle-tools/needle-engine-support/documentation/component-reference.md

 Postprocessing effects use the [pmndrs postprocessing library](https://www.npmjs.com/package/postprocessing) under the hood.
 This means you can also easily add your own custom effects and get an automatically optimized postprocessing pass.

-- **Unity only**: *Note that Postprocessing effect export in Unity is only supported with URP.*
+- **Unity only**: *Note that Postprocessing effects using a Volume in Unity is only supported with URP*

-- **Unity only**: *extra Component* means that the effect component is an extra component that has to be added next to the Volume component.
-For example for Antialiasing add a `Volume` component and an `Antialiasing` component to the same GameObject.

 | Effect Name | |
 | --- | --- |